Jay Jay Revlon’s community-centred club night, Let’s Have A Kiki, brings the pioneering dance movement of the ’80s and ’90s into the present day.

 Free from judgement, labels and gimmicks, Jay Jay Revlon’s community-centred club night, Let’s Have A Kiki, brings the pioneering dance movement of the ’80s and ’90s into the present day.

-Many people have heard of vogueing, but it’s unlikely they have experience of the underground subculture that has – since flourishing in Harlem’s black and Latino LGBT community in the ’80s – hypnotised mainstream art, fashion and music.
+Many people have heard of vogueing, but it’s unlikely they have direct experience of the underground subculture that has – since flourishing in Harlem’s black and Latino LGBTQ community in the ’80s – hypnotised mainstream art, fashion and music.

 While it’s easy to be fooled by its flamboyancy, reducing vogueing to merely ‘dance’ would be ignoring its huge cultural significance.